 Full Self-Driving (Supervised)

-Like other Autopilot features, Full Self-Driving (Supervised) requires a fully attentive driver and will display a series of escalating warnings requiring driver response.
+Like other Self-Driving features, Full Self-Driving (Supervised) requires a fully attentive driver and will display a series of escalating warnings requiring driver response.
 You must keep your hands on the steering wheel while Full Self-Driving (Supervised) is engaged.

 Before Using Full Self-Driving (Supervised)